Mordechai Ben David: Career

 MBD began his musical career during a time when hazzanut was the main source of recorded music in Orthodox Jewish circles, with very few solo singer-performers.
-He was inspired by Bentzion Shenker and Shlomo Carlebach, who in the early 1960s had pioneered a genre rooted in Hasidic and American folk music.
+He was inspired by Ben Zion Shenker and Shlomo Carlebach, who in the early 1960s had pioneered a genre rooted in Hasidic and American folk music.

 MBD's first concert performance was in 1972, when friends cajoled him to open for the musical group Ohr Chadash at Brooklyn College.
 At the event, for which he earned $50, MBD sang a few of his father's songs and some of the material from his own first album Mordechai Ben David Werdyger Sings Original Chassidic Niggunim.
 Noticed by a record producer, MBD was then invited to open for Yigal Calek and his London School of Jewish Song.
 The stage name Mordechai Ben David (lit.
 'Mordechai, son of David') was suggested by a friend as a way for MBD to bolster his own career by connecting it to his father's notoriety.

 For his next albums, MBD began to seek out the services of talented arrangers and composers.
 For 1974's Hineni, MBD worked with composer Yisroel Lamm of the Neginah Orchestra, which ushered in the beginnings of MBD's trademark sound.
 The title track was based upon a request from Esther Jungreis on behalf of her Hineni outreach organization.
 1975's Neshama Soul benefitted from the talents of Mona Rosenblum, an Israeli arranger who had recently worked with MBD's father, thereafter opening up MBD's music to an international audience.
 At this point, MBD's musical trajectory was altered somewhat through the efforts of Chaim Zanvl Abramowitz—the Ribnitzer rebbe— who encouraged him to temper the modern and Israeli aspects of his music with a more traditional Hasidic singing style.
 The result was 1977's I'd Rather Pray and Sing, the title track of which was written by the rebbe's wife Freida Milka.
 The idea for the prayerful V'chol Ma'aminim - Songs of Yomim Noraim came one Saturday in 1978 when Suki Berry and David Nachman Golding ("Suki & Ding") heard the title track being sung during the meal in their yeshiva.
 They hurried over to Jerusalem's Binyanei Hauma, played the song on a piano for MBD—who was scheduled to go on stage there—and offered to help produce a High Holy Days concept album.
 After the album was released, they became aware that the title track's melody had actually been composed by Shlomo Carlebach for his rendition of "Tov L'hodot".
 MBD also worked with Moshe Laufer, Yossi Green, Boruch Chait, Abie Rotenberg, Hershel Lebovits and Nachman Klein.
 He has also collaborated with musicians Yaron Gershovsky (director of the Manhattan Transfer), Daniel Freiberg and Ken Burgess.